the-only-felix-mueller/chu-ko-nu-rl/readme.md

 1. Install npm, the Node Package Manager
 2. `npm install`  -- Installs the libraries specified in package.json.
-3. `npm run dev-build` -- Compiles the code using Webpack and tsc, the TypeScript compiler.
+3. `npm run build` -- Compiles the code using Webpack and tsc, the TypeScript compiler.
 4. Open `./dist/index.html` in a web browser.